At a Glance

-3. Under Task metrics, select Success and/or Difficulty to further measure a participant's experience of a task.
+3. Under Task metrics, select Success and/or Difficulty to further measure a contributor's experience of a task.

-Choose Success if you want to know if participants believe that they had success completing the task.
-When a participant performs this task, they will see a follow-up question asking “Did you complete the task successfully?”
-The participant then chooses from several options to describe their experience.
+Choose Success if you want to know if contributors believe that they had success completing the task.
+When a contributor performs this task, they will see a follow-up question asking “Did you complete the task successfully?”
+The contributor then chooses from several options to describe their experience.

-Select Difficulty to see how easy or difficult it was for your participants to complete the task.
-When a participant performs this task, they will see a rating scale question to rate their experience.
+Select Difficulty to see how easy or difficult it was for your contributors to complete the task.
+When a contributor performs this task, they will see a rating scale question to rate their experience.

 - These follow-up questions will show up in the total number of tasks that a contributor sees and must answer, but will not be reflected in the Details tab for your test.
 For example, if you had 10 tasks and questions and selected these two checkboxes, the Details tab would reflect 10 tasks and questions, but the contributor would go through 12 steps in their test.

 - If you want to use different follow-up questions, then do not select these checkboxes.
 Instead, add your own additional tasks and questions following the Task you present.

 After contributors complete your test, your Task results will display on the Metrics tab.
 If you added a Success task and Difficulty question to your Task, those questions will appear as additional tasks on the Metrics page, as well as in the Excel Export.
 For example, Success Task appears as Task 2 and Difficulty question appears as Task 3, as shown in the image below.

 You can also export Task results to Excel, which will include details about the study you exported, contributor demographics, screener responses, and transcripts for each task.

 If you are on the Advanced, Ultimate, or Premium Edition plans, you can also view the Interactive Path Flows of your Task on the Metrics tab.